docsforadobe/premiere-plugin-guide/docs/exporters/structure-descriptions.md

 Selector: [exSelStartup](selector-descriptions.md#exporters-selector-descriptions-exselstartup) and [exSelShutdown](selector-descriptions.md#exporters-selector-descriptions-exselshutdown) (starting in CS6)

-Describe the exporter’s capabilities by filling out this structure during [exSelStartup](selector-descriptions.md#exporters-selector-descriptions-exselstartup).
+Describe the exporter's capabilities by filling out this structure during [exSelStartup](selector-descriptions.md#exporters-selector-descriptions-exselstartup).

 For each filetype, populate exExporterInfoRec and return `exportReturnIterateExporter`.